The Science Behind Reference ProfilesNot a PI Client? Request a Demo

 Reference Profiles provide a rough description of a person’s PI Behavioral Assessment (BA) scores.
 Reference Profiles make it easier to understand and discuss PI Behavioral Assessment (BA) results, which improves engagement, team function, employee development, and selection decisions.

-The Reference Profiles are not, however, substitutes for the Factor scores, and they do not represent a validated output on which decisions should be based.
-Reference profiles are simple interpretive labels to help communicate the results of the PI Behavioral Assessment, but they are not used for match score calculations, and they should not be used to make hiring decisions.
+The Reference Profiles are not substitutes for the Factor scores and do not represent a validated output on which decisions should be based.
+Reference profiles can help communicate the results of the PI Behavioral Assessment, but they are not used for match score calculations, and they should not be used to make hiring decisions.

-Reference Profiles are names that provide a general description of a person’s PI Behavioral Assessment primary Factor scores (Dominance, Extraversion, Patience, Formality; or Factors A-D).
+Reference Profiles describe the pattern of a person’s PI Behavioral Assessment primary Factor scores (Dominance, Extraversion, Patience, Formality; or Factors A-D).
 Specific factors and patterns represent the true power of the BA, but Reference Profiles are descriptive, memorable, and helpful general categories for 17 different types of behavioral configurations.
-They make it easy to quickly communicate some standard behavioral traits.
 There are a total of 17 Reference Profiles, each of which is shown in the images below.

-You may occasionally notice that some patterns look very similar to each other, but have different Reference Profiles.
-This occurs because of the way that Reference Profiles are calculated.
+Sometimes patterns look very similar to each other, but have different Reference Profiles.
 Since Reference Profiles are based on the Euclidean distance between the placement of respondents’ factors from the coordinates of each standardized Reference Profile, it is inevitable that some patterns will be right “on the line” between two different Reference Profiles.
-When this occurs, there is no need to worry.
-The general behavioral characteristics of each reference profile still apply to these people, but also be sure to take their patterns into account.
+There’s no need to worry if this happens: The general behavioral characteristics of each reference profile still apply.
 Reference profiles are broad categories and not specific patterns.